mysweet/cockroachdb_docs_cn/design_cn.md

    * mirror: every row is sent to all output streams
    * hashing: each row goes to a single output stream, chosen according to a hash function applied on certain elements of the data tuples.
-   * by range: the router is configured with range information (relating to a certain table) and is able to send rows to the nodes that are lease holders for the respective ranges (useful for `JoinReader` nodes (taking index values to the node responsible for the PK) and `INSERT` (taking new rows to their lease holder-to-be)).
+   * by 域: the router is configured with 域 information (relating to a certain table) and is able to send rows to the nodes that are lease holders for the respective 域s (useful for `JoinReader` nodes (taking index values to the node responsible for the PK) and `INSERT` (taking new rows to their lease holder-to-be)).